 Before starting your research, you need to know what you want out of your research.
 As mentioned above, market research can do a lot, it can improve your product, identify new customers or just refine a marketing campaign.
 However, you can’t address these issues all at the same time.
 Narrow your scope and define your objectives before starting your research.
 If you are a new company, you want to make sure there is a demand for your product/service, if you are a big company, your objective may be to discover the best way to market your product towards younger people.

 Early in your market research, you should conduct some secondary research yourself.
 This can be as simple as reviewing news articles and exploring web sites to gather information on the industry or customer base that you are hoping to target.
 This helps you to add context to your market research and also gives you ideas on how best to tackle your own objectives.

 Identify your target audience and then decide on your sample size.
 Why do you need a target audience?
 Different audiences have different characteristics and may answer questions differently.
 It’s also important to narrow your scope to get the most out of our research.

 Your target audience depends upon your objectives.
 Obviously, you should look at your customer base before deciding, you should also see what customers go to your competitors.
 Don’t be afraid to get specific when it comes to your target audience.
-In a past blog, we delve into the types of targeting in consumer panels and thanks to technology, you can target and reach very niche audiences.

 Why is the sample size important?
 Even though you are interested in the entire target audience, aka the population, you realistically can’t get answers from everyone.
 Therefore, you take a sample of the population, however, the size of the sample is very important for getting accurate, statistically significant results and running your study successfully.